-- 7,000 adolescents per day drop out or are expelled from our nation’s high schools, according to America’s Promise Alliance, a national youth-focused coalition started by Colin and Alma Powell.
+- 7,000 adolescents per day drop out or are expelled from our nation’s high schools, according to America’s Promise Alliance” (America’s Promise Alliance, 2020).

 – gang members, the addicted, teen moms, and those with other issues which caused the teen to drop out or be expelled from school.

 Within just a few years of the formation of the Denver Street School in 1985, Mr. Tom Tillapaugh, DSS founder, and administrator, began to receive calls from educators in other cities requesting help in starting like schools for troubled youth in their own metropolitan areas.

 In an effort to have an organized response to an increasing nationwide need, Mr. Tillapaugh founded the National Association of Street Schools, now StreetSchool Network (SSN), in 1996.
 SSN provides a clearinghouse of information and support for educators across the nation that wish to start schools for at-risk young people or desire help for their already existing interventionist model school.

 The StreetSchool Network™ exists for these very students, working nationwide to meet the challenges of youth living in at-risk environments by developing a network of schools that provide a personalized education, a moral code, and tools for self-sufficiency.
 Our purpose is to facilitate the development and accreditation of schools based on the StreetSchool Essentials for reaching and supporting high-need students.
 In this way, network schools serve as educational “intensive care units” for those students being left behind.